IRS Form 1098-E is a tax form you get from the lender if you paid $600 or more in interest on your student loans during the tax year.

 Technically, a “loan servicer” is supposed to send out Forms 1098-E. Some lenders act as their own servicers, managing their loans, while others contract with separate companies to do so.
 In this case, it’s the contracted company that’s responsible.

 You should receive these forms by the end of January if you’ve paid enough interest to warrant one or more.
-You might receive them by snail mail or electronically.
-Both methods are perfectly OK with the IRS.
+You might receive them through the U.S. Postal Service or electronically.
+Both methods are acceptable with the IRS.

 What If You Don’t Receive a Form 1098-E?

-It doesn’t necessarily mean that you can’t claim a tax break for your interest expense if you paid less than $600.
-The threshold just means that the institution doesn’t have to bother sending you the tax form.
+If you qualify, you can still report the interest and receive tax credit for it if you paid less than $600.
+The threshold just means the institution doesn’t have to bother sending you the tax form.
 You can find out exactly how much you paid the institution by contacting your loan servicer if you don’t receive a form.
 Ask for the information in writing so you have a tangible record of it to support your tax return.

 The information on Form 1098-E applies to the student loan interest deduction.
 Many taxpayers with student loans can claim this deduction, but a few qualifying rules apply.

-First, the loan must be in your name, although it can pay for your education personally or for that of your spouse or one or more of your dependents.
+To qualify for the deduction, the loan must be in your name, although it can pay for your education personally or for that of your spouse or one or more of your dependents.
 Income limits apply as well—if you earn too much, the amount of your deduction will begin reducing until, finally, it hits zero.
 These limits are based on your modified adjusted gross income (MAGI), not your gross overall income.
-They break down like this in 2018:
+They break down like this in 2021: